Skip to main content

 If you are using DevExpress Components in trial mode, the web page may display a Trial Message that violates the CSP specified for Reporting components.
 Add additional style-src hashes as required to avoid CSP violation errors.

 DevExpress Reporting custom templates are based on the Knockout JavaScript library.
-The Knockout library uses the data-bind attribute to render a value in the following manner: it generates a function as a JavaScript string and passes the string to the new Function constructor.
+The Knockout library uses the data-bind attribute to render a value as follows: it generates a function as a JavaScript string and passes the string to the new Function constructor.

-To function properly, Knockout templates require the script-src 'unsafe-eval' CSP directive.
+Knockout templates require the script-src 'unsafe-eval' CSP directive to function properly.

 Important